Search

 Case Overview

 Berge went to the school superintendent’s office to inquire about tickets to a school play.
-He was neither rude nor vulgar and held his camera in plain view, announced he was recording, and announced that he was a “citizen journalist” doing a story on the issue. (link to video) Two of the three employees filmed did not wish to be filmed.
+He was neither rude nor vulgar and held his camera in plain view, announced he was recording, and announced that he was a “citizen journalist” doing a story on the issue.
+Two of the three employees filmed did not wish to be filmed.
 However, after a lengthy conversation with an official who appeared to have no objection to being filmed, Berge politely left.
+The video is linked below.

 Mr. Berge subsequently uploaded the video to his public Facebook page, with commentary.
 He later received a Demand letter sent by Defendants-Appellees School Committee of Gloucester, Superintendent Ben Lummis, Human Resources Director Roberta Eason, and Ms. Delisi falsely alleged that Mr. Berge was in violation of Mass.
 Ann.
 Laws ch.
 272, § 99(c) (the “Wiretapping Law”) and coercively threatened criminal prosecution if Berge did not immediately remove the Video from his Facebook account.